turingschool/curriculum/source/projects/event_reporter.markdown

 6. `queue count` should return `0`
 7. `help` should list the commands
 8. `help queue count` should explain the queue count function
-9. `help print` should explain the printing function
+9. `help queue print` should explain the printing function

 #### B. Let's Try Printing